 Using gardening as a hobby can help stimulate the mind, senses, and also your mental health by fighting illnesses such as depression.
 It is crucial for older adults to engage in some hobby that engages both physical activity and the mind.

-Gardening is a hobby that is easy to begin and can target both of these areas.
+Gardening is an easy hobby to begin and can target both of these areas.
 Below are a few ways that gardening for seniors, as well as for anyone of any age, can be beneficial to your mental health.

 Increases Serotonin Levels